russross/blackfriday/mmark2rfc.md

 Mmark [@mmark] is a markdown processor.
 It supports the basic markdown syntax and has been extended to support more (syntax) features needed to write larger, structured documents such as RFC and I-Ds.
-The extra syntax elements have been copied from kramdown, leanpub, markdown extra and Asciidoc.
+The mmark syntax is based on the Markdown syntax and has been enhanced with features that are found in other Markdown implementations like [kramdown], [PHP markdown extra], [pandoc], [leanpub] and [asciidoc].

 The goals of mmark can be stated as: